 We all like our email signatures to look fantastic.
-Apple Mail has let you make your special mark with an HTML-style email signature since OS X Lion.
+Apple Mail began letting you make your special mark with an HTML-style email signature with OS X Lion back in 2011.

 The process of setting up an HTML signature in Apple Mail has only gotten more complex over the years, unfortunately.
 Now it takes a bit of patience and a sturdy sense of adventure, but it’s not too difficult.

 If you want to create your own HTML signature for Apple’s Mail app on OS X Yosemite, keep reading.